Pat Evison: Honours and awards

 In 1979, Evison won the Australian Film Institute Award for Best Supporting Actress, for her role as Mel Gibson's character's mother in the film Tim.
 Her co-stars also won AFI Awards for their roles: Gibson winning Best Lead Actor for the title role, and Alwyn Kurts winning Best Supporting Actor for his role as Tim's father.

 In the 1980 Queen's Birthday Honours, Evison was appointed an Officer of the Order of the British Empire, for services to the theatre.
 She was promoted to Dame Commander of the Order of the British Empire in the 1993 New Year Honours, for services to theatre, television and the community.

 Personal life

 She married Roger Douglas Evison in 1948, and the couple went on to have three children.

-Evison suffered from numerous health problems in her later years including cancer, diabetes, several minor stroke sand arthritis.
+Evison suffered from numerous health problems in her later years including cancer, diabetes, several minor strokes and arthritis.

 Pat Evison died in Wellington, New Zealand, on 30 May 2010, aged 85.